 This guide will show you how to figure out used jet ski prices.

 You’ll also learn the tricks I use to figure out if a jet ski has many problems or is worth buying.

-Following this guide will help you get the upper hand when buying a used jet ski, especially from a dealership.
+Following this guide will help you get the upper hand when buying used, especially from a dealership.

 What You Need To Know Before Getting A Price On A Used PWC

 You need to know a few things first before you get a fair price for any used jet ski.